 Which students get the best experience?

 The main group of foreigners who have an unsatisfying experience with free Japanese lessons are beginner students.
 Combine a lack of professional teaching experience with non-English-speaking volunteers, and you have a lesson that's confusing and frustrating for beginner students.
 Advanced students will normally find that they do not have any teachers who can properly challenge them.
 Mid-level students are likely the most to enjoy and benefit from these lessons.
-I started taking community lessons at an N3 daily conversation level, so I had no problems with following the class material.
+I started taking community lessons near my place at an N3 daily conversation level, so I had no problems with following the class material.

 Complaint 1 : Teachers do not speak English

 Most organizations will have at least one teacher who speaks English, but they may not have enough English speakers to accommodate all their classes.
 Many students have complained that their teacher would only speak in Japanese and didn't (or couldn't) simplify their Japanese.

 Complain 2 : Teachers who speak too much English

 Ironically, the opposite complaint is also common.
 Many of the volunteers come to practice their English and meet foreigners, and some will end up speaking way too much English during the lesson.
 They may also try to explain things in English even though students want a Japanese explanation.